appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 When the SE needs to present claims (e.g., during a phone call), the Vesper Wallet constructs a Vesper Token, which serves as a presentation of the claims to the Verification Service (VS).
 The Vesper Token contains:

-1. Claim Type: Identifies the type of claim (e.g., KYC, TN, RCD).
+1. Claim Type: Identifies the type of claim (e.g., KYC, TN, RCD, CC).
 2. SD-JWT: The SD-JWT for the claim, containing selectively disclosable claims.
 3. Notary Receipt: The Notary Receipt that verifies the claim was recorded in the Transparency Log.